 Adaptive Speed Control protects the Battery Modules by slowing the vehicle down when the batteries are unable to store incoming regenerative power at a high rate.
 By preserving the Drive Modules from the mechanical stress associated with ramp travel, Adaptive Speed Control facilitates safe and reliable ramp descent.

 Intelligent Power Delivery

 Rokion's objective was to engineer a truck that could perform far beyond the grade, distance, and depth found in typical ramp access mine.
 On ramp ascent, Rokion trucks can navigate a 20% grade at full GVWR, driving at its maximum programmed speed over a distance of 13 km*, for a total vertical rise of 2500 m.
-With enough power to climb a 100% grade (45 degree) ramp, Rokion trucks are equipped to safely and efficiently handle the steepest ramps.
+With enough power to climb a 100% grade (45 degree) ramp, Rokion utility and crew trucks are equipped to safely and efficiently handle the steepest ramps.

 *Approximated — this distance would be sufficient for all but the longest ramps in the world.

 Rokion battery powered trucks use electric motors and gearboxes designed for lower speeds and higher torque, attributes which are ideal for mine application and ramp use.
 Conventional all-wheel drive trucks, including those designed for pulling, compromise on torque and drawbar force to preserve speed and acceleration for legal road use.